djosborne/calico-mesos-deployments/docs/mesos/DockerizedVagrant.md

 > You are viewing the calico-mesos-deployments documentation for release **release**.
 <!--- end of master only -->

+##TODO: Remove this doc since we have one vagrantfile.
+## Alternatively, update info in this doc (Ex.
+IP's are wrong, installed services have changed, etc) (but we should really delete it...)

 # Vagrant Deployed Mesos Cluster with Calico
 This guide will start a running Mesos cluster with Calico Networking using a simple `vagrant up`.
 It automates the the same installation procedure that is documented in the [RPM Installation Guide](RpmInstallCalicoMesos.md).